CENTRAL CALIFORNIA BUILDERS EXCHANGE

 I, the undersigned, do hereby certify:

-(1) That I am the duly elected and acting Secretary of the CENTRAL CALIFORNIA BUILDERS EXCHANGE, a California corporation; and
+(1) That due to the loss of our duly elected and acting Secretary, Kyle Wilson (deceased), of the CENTRAL CALIFORNIA BUILDERS EXCHANGE, a California corporation, I am the duly elected and acting President, and am acting on behalf of the Secretary; and

 (2) That the foregoing Bylaws, comprising of 11 pages, constitute the Amended Bylaws of said corporation duly adopted by its Board of Directors.